Hendrix-CS/csci285/index.md

 ## <a name="exams">Exams</a>: 240 points

-There will be two take-home exams, the first worth 100 points and the second worth 140 of your final grade.
-They will consist of short answer questions along with writing and debugging code.
+There will be two take-home exams, both worth 120 points of your final grade.
+They will consist of **individually** working through problems directly related to the labs.

-* Exam 1: Sep ??, covering ???
+* Exam 1: Sep 18-25, covering Labs 1 - 4
-* Exam 2: Nov ??, covering ???
+* Exam 2: Oct 23-30, covering Labs 5 - 8

 There is no final exam; you will complete a final project instead, as described above under Projects.